Liechtenstein Food Guide

 Oberland (Highlands)

-The mountainous Oberland region traditionally relies on heartier fare.
-Game meat, dairy products, and preserved foods are more prominent.
-The focus on cheese is particularly strong here, with various alpine cheeses playing a central role in local dishes.
-Hearty stews and dumplings are common.
+The mountainous Oberland traditionally eats heartier.
+Game meat, dairy, and preserved foods feature more, and cheese is especially central, with various alpine cheeses anchoring local dishes.
+Stews and dumplings are common.

 Cultural Significance: